zheda-mai/zheda-mai.github.io/_pages/about.md

 title: About Me
 author_profile: true
 ---
+I am a first-year Ph.D. student from the Department of Computer Science and Engineering at the Ohio State University, advised by Professor [Wei-Lun (Harry) Chao](https://sites.google.com/view/wei-lun-harry-chao).
+My research interest lies in computer vision and machine learning.

 I obtained my MASc. from the [University of Toronto](https://www.utoronto.ca/) advised by [Prof. Scott Sanner](https://d3m.mie.utoronto.ca/members/ssanner/).
-I mostly worked on Continual Learning and Recommender Systems during my master collaborating with [LG AI Research](https://www.lgresearch.ai/).
+I worked on Continual Learning and Recommender Systems during my master collaborating with [LG AI Research](https://www.lgresearch.ai/).

 Prior to that, I  completed my BASc. in [Engineering Science](https://engsci.utoronto.ca/) at the University of Toronto, where I was fortunate to work with [Dr. Erkang Zhu](http://ekzhu.com/).

-I am currently a data scientist at [Optimy.ai](Optimy.ai).
-Before that, I interned at [Pitney Bowes](https://www.pitneybowes.com/us) as a machine learning engineer in 2019.
-During my bachelor, I spent a year at [AMD](https://www.amd.com/en) as a software engineer intern.
+I worked for [AMD](https://www.amd.com/en), [Pitney Bowes](https://www.pitneybowes.com/us) and [Optimy.ai](Optimy.ai).